Learning-based Calibration of Flux Crosstalk in Transmon Qubit Arrays: Fast flux crosstalk calibration

 \section{Fast flux crosstalk calibration}

 We can control our qubits via the local flux lines by applying DC voltages or baseband fast flux pulses.
+These fast flux pulses are square pulses with a cosine ramp and no modulations.
 The learning-based protocol described in this paper can also be used for fast flux crosstalk calibration.
-In Fig~\ref{fig:ff_xtalk_matrix}, we report the fast flux crosstalk matrix for our 16-qubit flip-chip device.
+In Fig~\ref{fig:fast_flux}, we report the fast flux crosstalk matrix for our 16-qubit flip-chip device.
 We find that the off-diagonal crosstalk levels are much smaller for fast flux pulses, with most off-diagonal elements having a magnitude on the order of $0.01\%$.
 The average off-diagonal DC flux crosstalk level (Fig.~\ref{fig:xtalk_matrix}) is around $1\%$, so the fast flux crosstalk levels are around two orders of magnitude smaller than DC flux crosstalk levels.

 In order to learn the fast flux crosstalk for each qubit, we tune that qubit to a target frequency using a $\SI{100}{ns}$ fast flux pulse and measure the qubit frequency via spectroscopy.
 We then use the same pulse amplitude for the target qubit, apply flux pulses with random amplitudes through the other flux lines, and measure the change in the target qubit's frequency.
-The voltages applied and the changes in the frequency of the target qubit from the training set that we use for learning the fast flux crosstalk matrix shown in Fig.~\ref{fig:xtalk_matrix}.
+The voltages applied and the changes in the frequency of the target qubit from the training set that we use for learning the fast flux crosstalk matrix are shown in Fig.~\ref{fig:fast_flux}.